- Chemical & Materials Engineering

 - Mithun Nagabhairava's & Dustin Pohlman’s "Innovative Solar Demand Response” app

-- Flight simulator competition
+- Flight simulator competition — "Ready for Takeoff"

-- Dr. Kimberly Bigelow
+- Dr. Kimberly Bigelow and Erin Sutton "Maintaining Balance"

-- Dr. Kevin Hallinan — 90-second lecture
+- Dr. Kevin Hallinan — video: "Is Sustainability Only for Greenies?"

 - UD-Industrial Assessment Center receives U.S. Department of Energy Award of Excellence